 | Fit sensitivity | sizing and compression affect satisfaction | invest in fit guidance, reviews and body-diverse content |

-Activewear positioning should answer two questions:
+Activewear positioning should answer three questions:

-- What can the product credibly prove?
+- What can the product credibly prove under those conditions?

 Examples of credible product truths: